PHOTOGRAPHY EQUIPMENT

 As a full-time pro for over 30 years, the gear I take on assignment depends on what is needed.
 Contrary to what it might look like, I prefer to work with the minimum amount of equipment.

 Being familiar with the gear is most important to me.
 To that end, I’ve always carried some form of Canon or Leica in my kit.
 With their cameras and lenses, I don’t have to think.
 I just do.
-When Leica discontinued their 35mm SLR “R” film-based system, I switched to autofocus Canon EOS 35mm SLRs.
+When Leica discontinued their 35mm SLR film-based system, I switched to autofocus Canon EOS 35mm SLRs.

 Around the same time, I also switched from Kodachrome 25 to Fujichrome Velvia 50 slide film.
 When digital camera image quality evolved to a more than satisfactory level, I transitioned to Canon’s full-frame digital camera bodies and their latest lenses for my editorial and commercial work.
-I’ve stayed with Canon’s latest offerings since then for my professional assignments.
+I’ve stayed with Canon’s latest DSLR offerings since then for my professional assignments.

-My Basic Automotive Photography Kit For Stills:
+My Basic Automotive Photography Kit For Stills and Video:

 Canon 16-35mm f/4 IS EF lens

-Canon 50mm f/1.4 EF
+Canon 50mm f/1.4 EF and 250 D close up lens

 Canon 24-105mm f/4 IS EF lens